snapappointments/bootstrap-select/README.md

     $('select').selectpicker();

-You can also pass a button bootstrap class to your select using the option `btnStyle` or the drop direction, like:
+You can also pass a button bootstrap class to your select using the option `btnStyle` or the drop `direction`, like:

     $('.selectpicker').selectpicker({
       btnStyle: 'btn-info',